iurnah/s2e/qemu/s2e/Plugins/MemoryAnalysis/README.md

 <a name="MemoryAnalysis.cpp" />
 ## MemoryAnalysis.cpp

 This file will implement the taint propagation when maintain a shadown memory data structure.
-The shadow memory is implemented in [shadow_mem.cpp](#shadow_mem.cpp)
+The shadow memory is implemented in [shadow_mem.cpp](#shadow_mem.cpp), which is borrowed from Rewards implementation.

 <a name="SyscallMonitor.cpp" />
 ## SyscallMonitor.cpp